rwexler/rwexler.github.io/_posts/2019-01-28-compiling-lammps-on-koehr.markdown

 date:   2019-01-28
 categories: compiling lammps
 ---
-Today, I was able to successfully compile LAMMPS on DoD machine Koehr.
+Today, I was able to successfully compile LAMMPS on the DoD machine Koehr.
 First, I used `mpicc` as my C++ compiler.
 Then, I manually pointed the makefile to Intel's MPI libraries using the following three lines of code:

 ```
 MPI_INC =       -I/app/intel/parallel_studio_xe_2018_update1/impi/2018.1.163/intel64/include